Tuesday, March 1, 2022

 Drugs: such as diuretics, antidepressants and recreational drugs including alcohol can cause ED.

-Lifestyle changes are important, with weight loss, stopping smoking and reducing alcohol intake all having a significant part to play
+Lifestyle changes are important, with weight loss, stopping smoking and reducing alcohol intake all having a significant part to play.

 Drug treatments such as Sildenafil have proven very effective with over two thirds of men reporting improvement in sexual function.
-Sildenafil has a very good safety profile and has been used to treat ED since 1998 with mainly only minor side effect reported.
+Sildenafil has a very good safety profile and has been used to treat ED since 1998 with mainly only minor side effects reported.